klaviyo/klaviyo-swift-sdk/README.md

 ## Anonymous Tracking Notice

-As of right now, anonymous tracking is *not enabled by default*.
-What this means is that you cannot call `trackEvent` with only the eventName parameter unless `setUpUserEmail` has been called previously.
-Contact your account manager to make a request to enable anonymous tracking.

-Once anonymous tracking is enabled for your account you will be able to track events without any user information provided.
-In the meantime, make sure to pass in an email or `$id` identifier in order for Klaviyo to track events successfully.
+By default, Klaviyo will begin tracking unidentified users in your app once the SDK is initialized.
+This means you will be able to track events from users in your app without any user information provided.
+When an email or other primary identifier is provided Klaviyo will merge the data from the anonymous user to a new identified user.

 ## Integrating with Shopify's Mobile SDK
 If your application makes use of Shopify's Mobile Buy SDK, then Klaviyo can easily port that data into your Klaviyo account.
 Simply add the following line of code to your app within your Shopify completion handler or wherever your checkout code creates Shopify's `BuyCheckout` instance (if it is within the completion handler, it should be referenced as `checkout`.
 If you are building the checkout object manually then use whichever name you created):